Uncategorized

 The LASIK we know and love today consists of a combination of excimer laser technology and surgical incisions using a microkeratome.
 During this process, a surgeon uses the microkeratome to cut a corneal flap, and then corrects the shape of the tissue underneath with the laser.
 The flap is then put back in place and acts as a natural bandage while the eye heals.
 This method has become the most popular method of refractive surgery because it provides effective results and a short healing time.

 Now, healthcare providers are able to customize treatment for each patient, taking into account their degree and type of vision impairment as well as the topography of their eyes.
 LASIK surgery has become relatively common and a popular option for vision correction.
 Of course, the success of this form of vision correction lies heavily on whether a patient is a good candidate, and continued education on the doctor’s part is key to determining patient readiness, among other factors.
 As LASIK technologies develop further, it is important for both healthcare providers and prospective patients to stay informed on the benefits of laser-assisted vision correction.
-If you are considering LASIK in Cheasapeke, Virginia Beach, contact Tidewater Eye at 757-483-0400 or website to schedule a consultation with Our Doctors.
+If you are considering LASIK in Cheasapeke, Virginia Beach, and Portsmouth, contact Tidewater Eye at 757-483-0400 or website to schedule a consultation with Our Doctors.